How the GYROTONIC® Method Can Improve Training For High Level Athletes

 Sarah: What about rhythm in movement.
 How does that play a role?

 Angela: Rhythm makes or breaks the success of a movement..
 Without rhythm the wave of motion is broken, which then breaks down efficiency.
 Without rhythm, strength and flexibility are meaningless.
 It’s the rhythm that ultimately creates the outcome and allows finesse in movement.

 In the Gyrotonic Method, rhythm is organic to all exercises.
 For example, in arch and curl, the movement I described with the hands on the handle units, there is a rhythm that is happening with the ground force of the floor, igniting the power from the pelvis, through the spine and traveling out through the arms.
 Rhythm is fundamental to every Gyrotonic movement, just as the movement of a wave is fundamental to every motion.
-So, in Gyrotonic we are concurrently training rhythm, training coordination, training strength and flexibility, all at once.
+So in Gyrotonic, we are concurrently training rhythm, training coordination, training strength and flexibility.